Uncrewed spaceflights to the International Space Station: Future spaceflights

+Manifested future flights are shown below:

 Spaceports

 Baikonur Cosmodrome

 Baikonur Cosmodrome in Kazakhstan is the oldest and busiest spaceport.
 The first module of the ISS was launched from Baikonur Cosmodrome Site 81 as the uncrewed spacecraft Zarya in 1998 and flew uncrewed for about two years before the first crew arrived.
 The Progress spacecraft is the most frequent cargo ship sent from Baikonur to the station, bringing supplies such as food, fuel, gas, experiments, and parts.
 Its light payload is offset by its ability to deliver critical replacement parts at short notice.
 Fresh fruit and vegetables from the earth are an important part of the crew's diet.